travitch/blog/about.md

 title: About
 ---

-My name is Tristan Ravitch and I am a Computer Science PhD student at the University of Wisconsin--Madison.
-In practice, that means I just have fun with computers.
-I finished my undergraduate degree at North Carolina State University in 2007.
-Since then I have been working with Ben Liblit.
+My name is Tristan Ravitch and I am a software engineer in Portland, Oregon.
+I got my PhD in Computer Science (studying Programming Languages) at the University of Wisconsin--Madison in 2013; my advisor was Ben Liblit.
+I worked on using static analysis to promote language interoperability.
+In particular, I analyzed C libraries to automatically generate idiomatic library bindings for high-level programming languages.
+My undergraduate degree was in Computer Science at North Carolina State University.

-My area of interest is nominally Programming Languages.
-That said, I don't really have much desire to make new languages.
-Instead, I focus on program analysis.
-Specifically, I am interested in:

- * Language interoperability
- * Promoting high-level language use
- * Finding bugs
- * Tools and techniques to improve program understanding

-For the record, here is a picture of me looking pretty cool at the Memorial Union Terrace:
+In my free time, I like to ride bicycles.
+For the record, here is a picture of me looking pretty cool at the University of Wisconsin Memorial Union Terrace:

 ![Me](/images/tristan-terrace.jpg)